MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-recurring-appointment-that-has-a-weekly-pattern.md

 - csharp
 ---

-# How to: Create a Recurring Appointment That Has a Weekly Pattern
+# Create a Recurring Appointment That Has a Weekly Pattern

 This example shows how to create a recurring appointment that has a weekly pattern (for example, an appointment that occurs every Monday, Wednesday, and Friday).